-&lt;sup>7 Education (General Provisions) Regulation 2017 (Qld) s.68
+7 Education (General Provisions) Regulation 2017 (Qld) s.68

-&lt;sup>8 Education (Accreditation of Non-State Schools) Regulation 2017 (Qld) s.16(2)(c)
+8 Education (Accreditation of Non-State Schools) Regulation 2017 (Qld) s.16(2)(c) & Education (General Provisions) Regulation 2017 (Qld) s.69

-&lt;sup>9 Education (Accreditation of Non-State Schools) Regulation 2017 (Qld) s.16 (2)(d) Last Review Date: 15th February 2024 - amended as per the Child Protection Legislation 2023
+9 Education (Accreditation of Non-State Schools) Regulation 2017 (Qld) s.16 (2)(d) Last Review Date: August 2024 - amended as per correspondence from NSSAB 21/01/2025

-- a) has suffered, is suffering, or is at unacceptable risk of suffering, significant harm caused by physical or sexual abuse; and - b) may not have a parent able and willing to protect the child from the harm. - 9.3.
-The doctor, nurse, teacher or early childhood education and care professional forms a reportable suspicion about a child in the course of the person's engagement as a relevant person, the person must give a written report to the Chief Executive of the Department of Child Safety Services, (or another department administering the Child Protection Act 1999).
-The doctor, nurse, teacher or early childhood education and care professional should give a copy of the report to the principal [Section 13G of the Child Protection Act 1999].
+9.3.
+If a doctor, nurse or teacher forms a reportable suspicion about a child in the course of the person's engagement as a relevant person, the person must give a written report to the Chief Executive of the Department of Child Safety, Seniors and Disability Services (or another department administering the Child Protection Act 1999).
+The doctor, nurse or teacher should give a copy of the report to the principal [Section 13G of the Child Protection Act 1999].